 Sam Cooper |CV

-Sam is a clinical psychologist and completed his PhD in the Clinical Science and Psychopathology Research Program at the University of Minnesota under the mentorship of Dr. Shmuel Lissek.
-He is interested in the interactions between fear and avoidance processes and how potentially maladaptive manifestations of these processes (e.g., overgeneralization) relate to both normative individual differences (e.g., broadband personality dimensions, such as the Big Five) and psychopathology (e.g., PTSD and OCD), with a goal of leveraging this work to inform etiological accounts of and interventions for anxiety and trauma-related psychopathology.
+Sam completed his PhD in the Clinical Science and Psychopathology Research Program at the University of Minnesota under the mentorship of Dr. Shmuel Lissek.
+He is interested in the interactions between fear and avoidance processes and how potentially maladaptive manifestations of these processes (e.g., overgeneralization) relate to normative individual differences (e.g., broadband personality dimensions, such as the Big Five) and psychopathology (e.g., PTSD and OCD), with a goal of leveraging this work to inform etiological accounts of and interventions for anxiety and trauma-related psychopathology.
 Sam is also interested in improving methodology at the intersection of experimental and individual differences sciences.
-He uses a range of measurement modalities (e.g., psychophysiological assessment, eye-tracking, cognitive testing) and multivariate statistical approaches (e.g., MLM, EFA, SEM) to support this work.
+He uses a range of measurement modalities and multivariate statistical approaches (e.g., EFA, SEM, mixture models) to support this work.
 His clinical interests are centered on PTSD and anxiety pathology.
 Sam is a New Yorker both in terms of origin and temperament, and his hobbies include judo, amateur freshwater fishkeeping, and discussing obscure sports and John Wick trivia.

 Gus Hennings |